secwexen/secwexen/README.md

 ## Current Focus

+**I am actively developing expertise across key domains of cybersecurity, with a strong emphasis on hands-on learning and practical application:**

-- 🌐 Exploring and experimenting with diverse network systems and security tools
+- Investigating diverse network architectures and security tools in lab environments
-- 🦀 Learning **Rust** to build secure systems
+- Learning **Rust** to develop memory-safe and secure system-level applications
-- 🎯 Creating my own **CTF challenges**
+- Designing and testing custom **CTF-style challenges** for internal use and skill development
-- 💥 Writing **custom payloads and exploits**
+- Writing and analyzing **custom payloads and exploits** to understand adversarial techniques
-- 🔧 Setting up and experimenting with **Cisco switches and routers**
+- Configuring and experimenting with **Cisco switches and routers** to deepen network infrastructure knowledge
-- 🛢️ Exploring **database management** and secure configurations
+- Studying **database management** with a focus on secure configurations and access control
+- **Penetration Testing** – Simulating attacks to identify and remediate vulnerabilities
+- **Vulnerability Assessment** – Systematic evaluation of security weaknesses
+- **Malware Analysis** – Dissecting malicious code to understand behavior and impact
+- **Incident Response** – Investigating and mitigating security breaches
+- **Reverse Engineering** – Deconstructing binaries to reveal internal mechanisms
+- **Exploit Development** – Crafting and analyzing proof-of-concept exploits
+- **Secure Software Practices** – Integrating security into the development lifecycle

 I'm always experimenting, breaking, fixing, and learning.